raphaelleveque/DocumentScanner/README.md

 ## Practicing
-The practicing section has the [Document Scanner Project](https://github.com/raphaelleveque/DocumentScanner/tree/main/DocumentScanner), wich takes a document, crops the image and applies a transformation as if you were seeing it from above.
+The practicing section has the [Document Scanner Project](https://github.com/raphaelleveque/DocumentScanner/tree/main/DocumentScanner).
+Using a C++ library, OpenCV, I created a Document Scanner that crops an image of a document and applies an image transformation as if the document was seen from above.
+In order to do that, I used image processing fundamentals, such as: image enhancement, gray scale transformation techniques, image sharpening, etc

 ## How the Document Scanner Works